yochaigal/cairn/wip/2e/dungeon-seeds.md

 **Trap**: _Poisons_. _Stepping_.

 The withered **corpse** of a man is stretched atop a large butcher block.
-A **sconce** on the West wall burns twin blue flames over the West exit.
+A **sconce** on the West wall, over the West exit, burns with twin blue flames.
 Open **cupboards** stand at knee-height on the North wall.

 - **Corpse**: Dressed in the Red Robes of the Crimson Path.
 Looks at least two weeks dead.
   - There are no obvious wounds or markings, save for a green crust around the man's lip.